 The City Council approved the final design plan for the Clement Avenue Safety Improvement Project on Tuesday, July 7, 2020, which includes two travel lanes for automobiles and trucks, a two-way bikeway on the north side of the street, parking on the south side of the street and intermittent parking on the north side of the street.
 Environmental clearance was completed in 2021 and design was completed in 2022.
 Construction is expected to begin in mid-2023.

 In April 2017, the Alameda County Transportation Commission awarded a grant to the City of Alameda for $5 million to improve Clement Avenue.
-Improvements include the potential removal of the abandoned railroad tracks, installing a bikeway and enhancing pedestrian access.
+Improvements include the removal of the abandoned railroad tracks, installing a bikeway and enhancing pedestrian access.
 This project will construct a portion of the Cross Alameda Trail while ensuring that this designated truck route is in a good state of repair and maintaining truck access.
 Clement Avenue is the main thoroughfare in the Northern Waterfront priority development area and is a gateway to Oakland, Fruitvale BART and beyond.
-This project consists of a bikeway, curb extensions, stop signs, sidewalk/curb ramp improvements, railroad track removal and street trees.
+This project consists of a bikeway, curb extensions, stop signs, sidewalk/curb ramp improvements and railroad track removal.

 For project updates via email, please email firstname.lastname@example.org or subscribe directly here.
 Please also direct questions or concerns to Gail Payne, Senior Transportation Coordinator, by phone at 510-747-6892 or by email at email@example.com.

-This complete street corridor concept proposal is funded by Measures B/BB, which are Alameda County's transportation sales tax measures - and a federal grant.
+This corridor improvement project is funded by Measures B/BB, which are Alameda County's transportation sales tax measures, and a federal grant.